walkingtospace/software_load_balancer/README.md

 routing / load balancing in Node.JS.
 Meercat is implemented to proof the assumption that the overall performance of a network would be faster than before if a LB can loadbalance traffic by depending on CPU/Memory usage of its hosts.

 ##Directory Structure
-- directory naming and structure follows MVC patterns
+- Directory naming and structure follow the MVC pattern
-- run.js is init file : "node run"
+- Initiating file : runs.js at root (do "node run")

 ## How to use